MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-configure-new-companies-using-a-cmdlet.md

 # How to: Configure New Companies using a Cmdlet
 In a number of scenarios, you may want to load and import a configuration package without involving your users or using the ADD INCLUDE<!--[!INCLUDE[rim](../../includes/navnow_md.md)]--> Windows PowerShell cmdlet.
 Scenarios where this may be useful include:

--   Performing data import across multiple ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> installations without opening each of installation manually.
+-   Performing data import across multiple [!INCLUDE[d365fin](includes/d365fin_md.md)] installations without opening each of installation manually.

 -   Configuring additional application areas for multiple customers.